Iron Sky: The Coming Race: Themes

 Like its predecessor, the movie refers to several motifs of post-war Esoteric Nazism, such as the Hollow Earth theory.
 The movie's title is a reference to Edward Bulwer-Lytton's novel The Coming Race (1871) that is commonly regarded as the origin of the so-called Vril myth.
 The film teaser features the Vril symbol that was designed by the Tempelhofgesellschaft in the 1990s.

 Release

 Release was originally announced for 14 February 2018, but had been postponed to 22 August 2018 in Finland followed by the rest of the world soon after, if not the same time.
 However, according to reports in the Finnish press, the release date of 22 August 2018 had been cancelled.
 It was later announced that the film was scheduled to be released on 16 January 2019 as the Fan World Premiere in Helsinki, Finland.

 Reception

 Box office

 The film did not do well in the box office.
 In Finland, it had close to 32,000 viewers, less than one-fifth of the previous film.
-International total box office (excluding Finland) by July 2019 was less than US$400,000.
+The box office for Germany, Poland and Turkey and by July 2019 was less than US$400,000.